James River Freeway: Section 3

 The third section connected US 60 with Kansas Expressway.
 At the same time it was opened, West Bypass (which previously ended at Sunshine Street to the north, then US 60) was extended south and provided access to west Battlefield Road.
 US 60 was re-routed down the new stretch of freeway at this time and US 160 was rerouted down West Bypass, joining the freeway for a few miles before turning off again at Campbell Ave.

 Section 4

 The final section connected Interstate 44 with US 60.
 Route MM had long served as a bypass on the west side of the city, running through the former town of Brookline but as a two-lane road inadequate for its traffic.
 The final section served to connect these two roads, also provide traffic relief for US 65 on the east side of the city by providing a direct path from Interstate 44 on the west side of Springfield with US 60, a major east–west road on the south side of the state east of the city (much traffic had had to travel to US 65 and head south to US 60).
 This section, completed in 2002, was designated as Route 360.

 Future

+North Corridor Loop

+A study to extend the James River Freeway is on the Missouri Department of Transportation (MoDOT) July 2024 Tier 1 - High Priority Unfunded Road and Bridge Needs list and the Southwest Missouri Council of Governments (SMCOG) 2024 Greene County Transportation Needs List.
+The Ozark Transportation Organization (OTO) submitted the requests for a study through their Technical Committee with final approval by the OTO Board of Directors in a May 2024 meeting.
+The estimated funding needed for a study is 1.5 million dollars.

+Project description by MoDOT: Corridor location and environmental study for new north corridor in the Springfield Metropolitan area to increase economic growth and improve safety.

+Project description by SMCOG: An extension of James River Freeway to loop north of Willard then curve to the East and intersect Highway 13 near the north side of the Green County line and extend to Highway 65 near Fair Grove to create economic development and provide access from the north to the already growing job market in the region.
+Create space for a 1,000-acre site that would have both interstate access and rail.